 - Place malware into apps and onto devices where it can access data and steal screen lock passcodes

-- Intercept sensitive information traveling over the network
+- Intercept sensitive information travelling over the network

 - Steal customer data for identity theft or fraud.